Anas639/fl_mvvm/README.md

 As a single developer, I have created this package with the intention of assisting you in building reactive views using the MVVM pattern and **[Signals](https://pub.dev/packages/signals)**.
 While I have put in my best effort, please note that this package may not be perfect or suitable for all types of projects.
-If you encounter any issue or have suggestions for improvement, please don't hesitate to file an issue on the Github repository.
+If you encounter any issues or have suggestions for improvement, please don't hesitate to file an issue on the Github repository.
 Additionally, contributions in the form of pull requests are always welcome!
 Your involvement can help enhance the package and make it even more valuable for the community.